nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 3a.
 User chooses no

  > Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should excute each command within 0.1s
+6. Should provide free downloads

 ## Appendix D : Glossary